Berea-College-CSC-226/2024-fall-csc-226-p01-final-project-p01-main/README.md

 ## Milestone 4: Final Code, Presentation, Demo

-### User Instructions
+s
 In a paragraph, explain how to use your program.
 Assume the user is starting just after they hit the "Run" button in PyCharm.

-When you first click the run button to my program you'll be directed to a
+When you first click the run button to my program you'll be directed to a screen with three options.
+The options will ask you to either play an easy mode against the computer, a hard mode against the computer or play against another person.

-### Errors and Constraints
+When you click either game modes you will be prompted to pick how many balls they would like to start with.
+You can pick as many balls as you want as long as they are above 15 balls to start with.
+Once you have selected the starting balls youll take turns, either against the computer or the player picking between 1-4 balls at a time. the objective of the game is whoever picks up the last ball wins the game.
+Best of luck!

 Every program has bugs or features that had to be scrapped for time.
 These bugs should be tracked in the issue queue.
 You should already have a few items in here from the prior weeks.
 Create a new issue for any undocumented errors and deficiencies that remain in your code.
 Bugs found that aren't acknowledged in the queue will be penalized.

-### Reflection
 In three to four well-written paragraphs, address the following (at a minimum):
 - Why did you select the project that you did? i loved coming up with logic for this game.
 It interested me knowing that I could turn a simple game that play face to face into a computer game.
-- I wanted to make it visually appealing and make features that made the game simple and easy for anyone to play wether you are a beginner or are familiar with the game.
+- I wanted to make it visually appealing and make features that made the game simple and easy for anyone to play weather you are a beginner or are familiar with the game.
 - How closely did your final project reflect your initial design?
-My final project follows pretty well with my intial design.
+My final project follows pretty well with my initial design.
 The only differences are that I was able to add more features to the game making it more user friendly.
 I didn't plan to do that in the beginning but it made more and more sense to do that as i moved forward.
 - What did you learn from this process?
+I learned to ask questions and to seek help during this project.
+Sometimes I feel like I have to do everything on my own but realistically whenever youre working on a project youll be working with other people.
+I know that I won't always know everything I'm doing and I'll need to ask for help and that's ok
 - What was the hardest part of the final project?
 The hardest part of the final project for me was working with the frontend part of my game.
 I haven't spent a lot of time making a user interface but with the help of my TA's and friends I was able to get connected to the right resources to help me complete my project.
 - What would you do differently next time, knowing what you know now?
+Next time I would take more time with the frontend development of my code.
+Making the UI was the most challenging part for me and I ended up going to the TAs for help developing it.
+While this did help I felt because i was rushing I didn't retain the knowledge of what I was doing.
 - (For partners) How well did you work with your partner?
 What made it go well?
 What made it challenging?